vedikajainn/game_of_life/README.md

 $ ./life
 ```

-NOTE!!
+**_NOTE!!
 I have animated the terminal visualization by moving up the terminal cursor by grid height.
-Make sure the terminal window is large enough for the entire grid to print out otherwise the animation will not print out correctly.
+Make sure the terminal window is large enough for the entire grid(about 30 lines) to print out otherwise the animation will not print out correctly._**

 You may also write to a file by running the command below instead.
 However the output will not be animated.